morganoleary/Fine-Furnishings/README.md

 - Expected: For new users, the personal details and wishlist menu options appear but the content should be empty.
 - Testing: I registered a new account and navigated to both the wishlist page and personal details pages to ensure all are working properly.
 I added details to the personal details page and saved.
 I added products to the wishlist a saved.
 - Outcome: The personal details page only populates the new user's email as expected and upon adding more details, the user can see their updates once clicking 'save'.
 The wishlist works as expected and is empty until products are added.
+When products are added, they are saved to the user's profile on the admin dashboard.

 #### Personal Details